 I’ve been to Europe thrice now.
 The first time was a solo adventure to Eastern Europe, and that told me a lot about how I like to travel.
 I decided that I like spending more time in one place, and make memories, rather than hopping across countries to tally up a ‘country count’.
-Which is exactly why, the next year, when my annual leave came up, I decided to spend all off it in one country, and my love for food, wine, and everything fine got me to book tickets to Italia!
+Which is exactly why, the next year, when my annual leave came up, I decided to spend all off it in one country, and my love for food, wine, and everything fine got me to book myself two weeks in Italy!

 Rome – 4 days